Sidharthareddy99/NoCaptcha_MLops/README.md

-# 🛡️ NoCaptcha_MLOps
+# 🛡️ NoCaptcha

-Welcome to **NoCaptcha_MLOps**! 🎉 This project is your new favorite superhero against CAPTCHA abuse.
+Welcome to **NoCaptcha**! 🎉 This project is your new favorite superhero against CAPTCHA abuse.
 Think of it as the Batman of the internet, but instead of batarangs, we’re using machine learning pipelines! 🦇🤖

 ## Demo: [nocaptcha.tech](https://nocaptcha.tech)